Muon $g-2$ with $SU(2)_L$ multiplets: Summary and discussion

 In this paper we have proposed a simple extension of the SM without additional symmetry by introducing large $SU(2)_L$ multiplet fields such as quartet vector-like fermion as well as quartet and triplet scalar fields.
 These multiplet fields can induce sizable muon $g-2$ due to new Yukawa couplings at one-loop level where we do not have chiral suppression by light lepton mass as we pick up heavy fermion mass term changing chirality inside a loop diagram.
 The triplet scalar field can induce neutrino masses after developing its VEV by type-II seesaw mechanism.

 We have carried out numerical analysis searching for parameter space that explains muon $g-2$ and allowed by LFV constraints.
 It has been then found that muon $g-2$ can be explained when the new multiplets mass scale are less than around $\mathcal{O}(10)$ TeV.
 We also discussed collider physics focusing on production of multiply-charged fermions/scalars via proton-proton collision.
-Mass scale of 1 to 2 TeV can be explored by $\sqrt{s} = 14$ TeV with sufficient integrated luminosity that will be achieved by High-Luminosity-LHC experiment.
+We have carried out simulation study for $\sqrt{s} = 14$ TeV fixing some parameters for illustration.
+The signal/background events are generated and we find relevant kinematical cuts to reduce background via kinematical distributions.
+Then we have investigated the effect of cuts and have shown discovery significance after imposing the cuts.
+Mass scale of 1 TeV can be explored by $\sqrt{s} = 14$ TeV with sufficient integrated luminosity that will be achieved by High-Luminosity-LHC experiment.
 Also most of mass region explaining muon $g-2$ could be tested if we realize a higher energy experiment like 100 TeV collider.